92es/Thermal-Camera-Redux/README.md

 Reported working (by Cynfab) on "InfiRay P2 Pro" thermal camera <br/>
 Reported working (by PMKrol, 2024/06/04) on "MaAnt Super IR Cam" thermal camera running on Ubuntu version 24.04 <br/>
+Reported working (by Artag, 2024/07/15) on "Topdon TS001" thermal camera running on Debian 11 PC <br/>

 ## Camera Usage: <br />
   ./redux -d n (where 'n' is the number of the desired video camera)<br />